lilqasr/leolab/Projects/Analyzing_my_Spotify_historical_Data_part-1.md

 It was exactly one year, from Jan 20th, 2022 to Jan 19th 2023.

-2. How many artist did I listen to and Total minutes played.
-The most played artist, number of times played and minutes
+**2. How many artist did I listen to and Total minutes played.
+The most played artist, number of times played and minutes**

 <script src="https://gist.github.com/lilqasr/0c502ecea0e36fcb583c1d969406c3b1.js"></script>